mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{ratchet-tree-extension}}.

-The signature MUST verify using the public key taken from the credential in the leaf node of the member with KeyPackageID `signer`.
+The signature MUST verify using the public key taken from the credential in the leaf node of the member with KeyPackageRef `signer`.
 The signature covers the following structure, comprising all the fields in the PublicGroupState above `signature`: